puppetlabs/design-system/packages/react-components/source/react/library/button-select/ButtonSelect.md

 Warning: Consult with your UX designer prior to using this option.
 We are considering deprecating this behavior in order to simplify multi-select menus.

 The default multi-select behavior can be overridden with the `applyImmediately` prop.
-In this mode, a 'done' button will still render for consistency but the values will be immediately applied.
-If the user escapes, clicks the Cancel button, or clicks out of the open menu, their changes will be discarded.
+In this mode, a 'Done' button will still render for consistency but the values will be immediately applied.
+If the user escapes or clicks out of the open menu, their changes will be discarded.

 ```jsx
 initialState = {